fmbenhassine/gamehub.io/README.md

 6. At this point, the game starts: depending on the game nature, each player can send a random number of events that will be broadcast to other players.
 7. When the game is over, each player is notified and sockets leave the game room

+# Use case: ChessHub.io

+### Introduction

-# Use case: ChessHub.io a real time multiplayer chess server
+ChessHub.io a real time multi player chess server that serves as a sample of how to reuse GameHub.io core features.

+The goal of ChessHub.io is not to provide a fully featured web application to play chess online.

+Even though the application is related to chess, it is easy to change the domain model along with application logic and keep/adapt the application structure.

 ### Why Chess?

-* Because it is a good use case for real-time multiplayer gaming
+* Because it is a good use case for real time multi player gaming
-* Because every time you look for a real-time application example on the web, you end up on chat applications, so I decided to change the landscape :-)
+* Because every time you look for a real time application example on the web, you end up on chat applications, so I decided to change the landscape :-)
 * Because I am a chess junkie!

-### Goals

-The goal of ChessHub.io is not to provide a fully featured web application to play chess online but to provide a use case of how to reuse GameHub.io core features to create an online chess server using the aforementioned technologies.

-Even though the application is related to chess, it is easy to change the domain model along with application logic and keep/adapt the application structure.

 ### Credits

 Chess logic on the client side uses the excellent <a href="https://github.com/jhlywa/chess.js" target="_blank">Chess.js</a> and <a href="http://chessboardjs.com/" target="_blank">Chessboard.js</a> libraries.

-# Build and Run the application
+### Build and Run the application

-## Prerequisites
+#### Prerequisites

 * Node JS
 * Mongo DB up and running on the default port (27017) and using the default database (test)
 * ElasticSearch server up and running on the default port (9200)

-## Run the application
+#### Run the application

 ```
 $> npm install